 Your children can explore, study, and learn about the fascinating organisms that make their home below the waves and the environment that surrounds them.
 At the same time, they can also enjoy fun activities like scuba diving, snorkeling, sailing, and more.

-Here are some amazing marine biology programs where kids can get a top-notch science education before college.
+Here are some amazing marine biology summer camps and programs where kids can get a top-notch science education before college.

 New Logic hosts several marine science camps with locations scattered across the coast.
 While each option is slightly different, they serve the same purpose of helping campers discover more about ocean life.